 As the study progresses, interested people, property owners, groups, state and local officials, and government organizations will receive project-related information through newsletters, public information meetings, public inquiries, this website, and via a Public Hearing.

-A Public Kick-Off Meeting was held on February 17, 2016.
+A Public Hearing will be held on Tuesday, October 24, 2017.
+Click Here for details.
 If you would like to be added to the project mailing list, please provide your name and mailing address by clicking here.
 We welcome your comments!